Last updated: September 23rd 2024

 Ionic is built upon Apache's Cordova and is framework-agnostic, meaning that it can be used with any front-end framework such as Angular, Vue, Preact, React or jQuery.

-For the purposes of this tutorial, we will be using a fork of the official Ionic Demo App.
+For the purposes of this tutorial, we will be using the Photo-Gallery basic app the Ionic docs suggest.

 If you haven't tried Jscrambler out before reading this tutorial, please consider reading the Getting Started Guide, which will walk you through the steps on how to protect your application.
 This will make this section easier to grasp.
 It will also teach you how to configure Jscrambler and use a custom configuration.